probablykory/valheim-mods/CraftedBossDrops/README.md

 ## Features

-TBD
+Configurable recipes for Hard Antler, Swamp Key, Wishbone, Dragon Tear, and Torn Spirit.
+The default recipes require a large amount of the summon material plus something else from the respective biome.
+Modor and Yagluth recipes are intentionally annoying.  🙂

 ## Rationale

 Sometimes I play Valheim without killing bosses, and it's a very relaxing way to enjoy the world without stressing out about raids or finding bosses, etc.  Although it's technically possible to play this way in vanilla, you will eventually hit a hard stop at Modor, because you need his drop to craft in Plains.
 Ditto for Mistlands.
 This mod provides a straight-forward way to craft every boss drop in the game, so you can play this way without abusing trolls or clipping through gates.

 I was thinking about finding more thematic recipes than what's setup currently, things like crafting a key mould and stuffing that into the smelter which will pop out the swamp key.
-But for now, these simpler recipes will work. 🙂
+But for now, these simpler recipes will work.

 ## Installation